The world’s most remote island open to tourists no longer takes five nights to get to

 The island has just a little more than 4,000 residents – but is welcome to more

-One of the world’s most remote islands – famous for being here Napoleon was exiled – is about to open for tourists.
+One of the world’s most remote islands – famous for being where Napoleon was exiled – is about to open for tourists.

 St Helena, a small, craggy island in the South Atlantic Ocean, hasn't seen many people in the past for good reason: It's one of the most remote inhabited places in the world.
 But you can still use British pounds.